EFSAC protocol for releasing planning decisions

 However, in certain circumstances there may be a requirement for you to provide further information before officers can determine the precise nature and/or level of S106 planning obligations that will need to be secured.
 In all instances, officers will be making contact with you to advise further in accordance with the working protocol above.
 Please do not provide any completed legal agreements or further submissions until requested to do so.

 For cases where the planning obligations relate exclusively to securing financial contributions towards mitigating the impacts of new development on air quality and recreational pressures on the EFSAC, the Council has prepared two different versions of a S106 Unilateral Undertaking (UU) proforma (see below) which gives applicants the choice of whether to pay the requisite planning obligations upon completion of the S106 Agreement or alternatively upon commencement of the development.
-Please refer to the ‘Explanatory Note’ also attached below to guide you in completing the S106 UU correctly.
+You may wish to obtain your own independent legal advice before completing and returning the S106 pro-forma.
+The ‘Explanatory Notes’ attached below have been prepared to guide you and/or your legal representative in completing the S106 UU correctly.
 Only one S106 UU is required to be completed and returned to officers.

 S106 UU proforma A and explanatory note